KevinL10/KevinL10.github.io/README.md

 # vEver's garden

-A garden of posts focused on mathematics and cryptography with occasional CTF writeups.
+A garden of posts focusing on mathematics and cryptography with occasional CTF writeups.

 See the blog [here](https://KevinL10.github.io).